History of the Russian Navy: 16th century up to the reign of Peter the Great

 In the 17th century, the Russian sailors actively studied the seas of the Arctic Ocean and the Arctic Ocean itself.
 By the end of the century, they reached the Pacific Ocean.
 In 1648 the Russian sailor Semyon Dezhnev discovered the Bering Strait which separates Asia and the Americas.
-In the mid-17th century a naval command was established at the White Sea to make it secure.

 Marine operations were actively conducted during the Russo-Swedish War of 1656–1658.
 Thus, a detachment of Governor of Brovsky Peter Potemkin was sent to Izhora Land part of Sweden.
 The detachment acted in a support of flotilla belonging to the Don Cossacks, who had experience of the sea trips in the Black Sea.
 The whole army of Potemkin consisted of 570 Don Cossacks and 430 local volunteers.
 In June 1656, Potemkin and his unit crossed the border to Sweden and on June 13, 1656, besieged the fortress of Notburg.
 Part of the detachment were sent to the mouth of Neva River and on July 10, 1656, he occupied the Nyenschantz fortress left by the Swedes, located at the mouth of Okhta River, at the confluence of Okhta and Neva rivers.
 Then Governor Potemkin with a part of his forces and flotilla of the Don Cossacks landed on the Kotlin Island.
-On August 1, 1656, decisive naval battle took place between the Cossack flotilla (which had the strength of 15 battleships) and the Swedish Navy (which had a 30 Galley) near the Kotlin Island.
+On August 1, 1656, decisive naval battle took place between the Cossack flotilla and the Swedish Navy near the Kotlin Island.
 The Russians broke out through the Swedes gunfire and took the flagship-6 ships to boarding.
 The rest of the Swedish ships were forced to retreat.
-The battle was won by the Cossacks and they capture the 12 Swedish galleys, naval equipments and also a number of Swedish soldiers including their commander.
-The battle near the Kotlin Island didn't give any significant impact on the course of Russo-Swedish War of 1656–58, according to the terms of the peace treaty of 1661 between the Grand Duchy of Moscow and the Swedish Empire, Russians destroyed their all ships at the Baltics.
+The battle was won by the Cossacks and they captured the 12 Swedish galleys, naval equipment and also a number of Swedish soldiers including their commander.
+The battle near the Kotlin Island didn't give any significant impact on the course of Russo-Swedish War of 1656–58, according to the terms of the peace treaty of 1661 between the Grand Duchy of Moscow and the Swedish Empire, Russians destroyed their all ships on the Baltic.
 However, the Battle of Kotlin was marked by historians as the first victory of the modern Russian Navy.

+The first Russian ship of the Western European style, the Orel Frigate, was built in 1667.